Real Life – Conferences

 Remember, good things come to those who have a vision and see it through.

-Last year, I sat beside fellow Kentuckian and then aspiring author chef Scott Wilson at Food Blog South, This year he returned toting his published book.
+Last year, I sat beside fellow Kentuckian and then aspiring author and chef Scott Wilson at Food Blog South.
+This year he returned toting his published book.
 Scott followed his dream and made it happen.

 Virginia Willis served as MC for this year’s Food Blog South.
 Between sessions she shared clever snippets of wit and wisdom, in a way that only she can do.
 I was living in the moment and not taking notes.
 But one word stuck with me in her message to achieve success; patience.